constraintAutomaton/Introducing-Collaborative-Link-Traversal-Query-Processing/content/problem_statement.md

 {:#proposal}

 ### Proposal
-<span class="comment" data-author="RT">I'm wondering if we need the related work section before this one, because you go in quite some detail on link traversal, but the reader doesn't really know the background yet.
-Perhaps we can even merge this section with res questions and hypotheses, and call the section "Problem Statement".</span>

 This paper aims to create a Link Traversal Query Processing paradigm called Collaborative Link Traversal Query Processing.